buppanasu/Student-Grade-Predictor/README.md

 ## Dataset Used
 The team utilized the [Open University Learning Analytics Dataset (OULAD)](https://www.kaggle.com/datasets/anlgrbz/student-demographics-online-education-dataoulad/data) due to its comprehensive and diverse data.
 It is a reliably sourced dataset derived from real student interactions rather than synthetically generated data, ensuring authenticity and applicability to real-world scenarios.

+---
+## Getting Started
+There are two ways of running our files to get the same results as shown:

+### 1. VSCode Method

+1. Set up a Python Virtual Environment and activate it.
+    ```
+    > python3 -m venv venv

+    > venv\bin\activate.bat (FOR CMD.EXE - Windows)
+    > venv\bin\Activate.ps1 (For Powershell - Windows)
+    $source venv\bin\activate (For Bash - Mac)
+    ```
+2. Install the required python librarys from the requirements.txt
+    ```
+    pip install -r requirements.txt
+    ```
+3. Install the Jupyter Extension in VSCode Marketplace.

+4. You are able to run the Cells in any of the .ipynb files.
+Head over to the [Guide](#guide) to understand the files and directory.

+### 2. Google Colab Method

+1. Download the .ipynb file you want to test out.

+2. Upload it to Google Colab and run it.

+3. Head over to the [Guide](#guide) to understand the files and directory.

+---
 ## Guide

 - Please run the first cell in either EDA.ipynb OR ML_Algo/Training_DT_RF_AB_FFF.ipynb to download the .csv files before running any other cells.